E42

 Note: This is a network configuration issue, not a high-voltage electrical fault.

-- Reboot network equipment: Power cycle your modem and router by unplugging them for 30 seconds and plugging back in.
-Wait until Wi‑Fi is fully restored.
+- Reboot network equipment: Power cycle your modem and router by unplugging them for 30 seconds and plugging them back in.
+Wait until Wi-Fi is fully restored.

 - Check router DHCP settings: Log into your router and ensure DHCP is enabled and there are available IP addresses in the pool.